Every Instant Oatmeal in America in 2021—Ranked!

 Except not every pack of instant oats belongs in your kitchen, and some options are better for you than others.
 The best oatmeals are low in sugar (most of which should be from unrefined sources like fruit and less from refined sources like cane sugar), high in fiber, high in protein, and contain moderate fat levels (which are all from healthy sources).
 The worst oatmeals are high in sugar, have artificial sweeteners and flavors, and are devoid of any redeeming nutritional value beyond being a plain source of oats.
 Eating oatmeal is healthy, but you should opt for one that has some satiating macronutrients like fats, fiber, and protein so you'll feel fuller.
 Make it closer to a meal!

 To best help you navigate all the instant oatmeal options you're bound to encounter in the grocery store, we ranked 45 oatmeals from 21 different oatmeal brands, from worst to best.
-If you're looking for more foods you should be stocked up on, check out The 7 Healthiest Foods to Eat Right Now.
+If you're looking for more foods you should be stocked up on, check out The 100 Healthiest Foods on the Planet.

 McCann's Vanilla Honey Single-Serve Microwaveable Cup